First Time Here?

 So, who is Julian of Norwich, anyway?

 Ah, nice question!
 Julian of Norwich was born in 1342.
-We don't know her real name; she was named after St Julian's Church in Norwich.
+We don’t know her real name; she was named after St Julian’s Church in Norwich, England.
 Julian devoted her life to God, and to prayer.
-She lived in a small room attached to St Julian's Church, where people would visit her looking for advice, spiritual wisdom, and comfort during hard times.
+She lived in a small room attached to St Julian’s Church, where people would visit her seeking advice, spiritual wisdom, and comfort during hard times.
 Julian was a mystic, and a contemplative.
 She is also the first woman to have written a published book in the English-speaking world.

 Do I need to get dressed up to come to Julian?